What Property Managers Do: Understanding the Responsibilities and Costs

 Acts as a Local Presence for Out-of Town Owners: For landlords who do not live near their rental property or have limited availability due to other commitments, having a property manager is essential.
 The manager serves as an onsite representative who can handle tenant inquiries or complaints quickly while ensuring that all legal requirements are met during the tenancy period.

-Handles Maintenance Requests: A good property manager will promptly respond to any repair requests from tenants by either making repairs themselves or hiring qualified contractors to do so in a timely manner.
+Handles Maintenance Requests: A good property manager will promptly respond to any repair requests from tenants by hiring qualified contractors to do so in a timely manner.
 They should also keep accurate records of all maintenance activities performed on the premises in case there are disputes later on regarding payment or liability issues related to repairs made at the property.

-Shows & Leases Vacant Units: When vacancies occur at a rental property, it’s up to the property manager to show potential tenants around the unit(s) available for rent and negotiate favorable lease agreements with them based on current market conditions.
+Shows & Leases Vacant Units: When vacancies occur at a rental property, it’s up to the property manager prepare and market the property for rent based on current market conditions as well as qualify prospective tenants.
 In addition, they may need to conduct background checks on prospective tenants before approving them for occupancy at their client’s rental units.

 It is important that rent payments are collected regularly from tenants according to their agreed upon terms in order to maintain cash flow at the rental properties managed by PMA Services LLC.
 Property managers should also ensure that these funds are deposited into appropriate accounts within specified timeframes so landlords receive their money without delay each month.